STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 Boost libraries from here: |boost_downloads|_.
 Unpack the downloaded archive into a directory of your choosing.
 We will refer to this directory a ``$BOOST``.

-Building and installing the Boost binaries is simple, regardless what platform you are on the basic instructions are as follows (with possible additional platform-dependent command line arguments):
+Building and installing the Boost binaries is simple.
+Regardless of what platform you are on, the basic instructions are as follows (with possible additional platform-dependent command line arguments):

 .. code-block:: bash